lukejewers/table.h/README.md

 # table.h

-A lightweight single-header C library for creating and formatting tabular data in multiple output formats.
+A single-header C library for creating and formatting tabular data in multiple output formats.

 ## Features

-- Single Header: Just include table.h - no separate compilation needed.
+- Single header: just include table.h - no separate compilation needed.
-- Multiple Output Formats: CSV and ASCII table formats
+- Multiple output formats: CSV and ASCII table formats.
-- Flexible Output: Print to stdout, stderr, or any file stream
+- Flexible output: print to stdout, stderr, or any file stream.
-- Easy to Use: Simple API for quick table creation
+- Easy to use: simple API for quick table creation.
-- Zero Dependencies: Only requires standard C library
+- Zero dependencies: only requires standard C library.

 ## Installation